What exactly is the Savannah Book Festival?

 Saturday – Festival Day – is FREE and open to the public!
-Festival costs are underwritten by the generous donations of individuals, corporation and arts and literary funds in our community.
+Festival costs are underwritten by the generous donations of individuals and corporation in our community.
 We also hold a few fundraising events throughout the year.

 What kinds of writers come to the festival?